orel33/local-mail-agent/README.md

 toto@pouet$
 ```

-Furthermore, it is possible to make both SMTP & POP3 servers available outside
-of the Docker world, listening on alternative ports.
-This is particularly
-convenient to develop and test locally a *mail user agent* (MUA) on localhost,
-that implements both a SMTP client and a POP3 client.
+Now let's try using our *mail agent* outside the Docker container.

 ```bash
 $ docker run -it --hostname=pouet.com -p 1110:110 -p 1995:995 -p 1025:25 -p 1465:465 orel33/local-mail-agent
 ```

+Indeed, it is possible to make both SMTP & POP3 servers available outside of the
+Docker world, listening on alternative ports.
+This is particularly convenient to
+develop and test a *mail user agent* (MUA), that implements both SMTP & POP3
+clients.

 ---